The best Christmas markets in Europe for 2025

 MANCHESTER

-Each location offers something different; and with pop-up bars, hot-toddie cabins, beer halls and all manner of food stalls, you’re guaranteed to be well fed and quite merry.
+Each location offers something different; and with pop-up bars, Teutonic beer halls and food from around the globe, you’re guaranteed to be well fed and quite merry.

-Stay King Street Townhouse, just across from the Town Hall — you can watch the Christmassy chaos below from the on-high bar terrace or spa pool.
+Stay At King Street Townhouse, just across from the Town Hall — you can watch the Christmassy chaos below from the on-high bar terrace or spa pool.
+The hotel itself, which reached its 10th anniversary in 2025 — is in a celebratory mood, serving afternoon teas with pork, sage and chestnut sausage rolls and other bite-sized treats; screening joy-bringing films; and trimming the halls lavishly.

 LONDON

-At Christmas in London, you can jump on Hyde Park Winter Wonderland’s sleigh-wagon and check out the chalets along the South Bank, feast on the trimmings in Harrods and Selfridges trussed-up windows, revel in Covent Garden’s festive cheer and gaze with mulled-wine-revved glee at Trafalgar Square’s Xmas tree.
-But, the capital’s alternative Christmas markets show off its craft expertise, urban coolness and irreverent cheeky side.
+At Christmas in London, you can jump on Hyde Park Winter Wonderland’s sleigh-wagon and check out the chalets along the South Bank, feast on the trimmings in Harrods and Selfridges trussed-up windows, revel in Covent Garden’s festive cheer (decorations have a theatrical theme this year) and gaze with mulled-wine-revved glee at Trafalgar Square’s Norwegian tree.
+But the capital’s alternative Christmas markets show off its craft expertise, urban coolness and irreverent cheeky side.

-These aren’t your average hog-roast and bauble affairs — Peckham’s DIY Art Market (7 and 8 December) has stocking fillers with style; and its dedicated ceramics market is a load of bold crock(ery).
-The Chelsea Physic Garden’s Christmas fair (21 to 24 November) has a botanical bent; Yokimono’s Japanese Market (6 to 8 December) has stalls selling woodblock prints and vintage kimonos alongside cultural demos; and the occult antics of the Satanic Flea Market’s AntiChristmas Fayre (8 December) feel a touch more Satan than his jolly red anagram.
+These aren’t your average hog-roast and bauble affairs — champion of indie creators, DIY Art Market, hosts events in Peckham and Stoke Newington, selling covetable wall-candy, one-of-a-kind ceramics and vintage and pre-loved regifts we can get behind (from 13 to 21 December).
+The Chelsea Physic Garden’s Christmas fair (27 to 30 November) has a botanical bent; Yokimono’s Japanese Market (6 and 7 December) has stalls selling wood-block prints and vintage kimonos alongside cultural demos; and the occult antics of the Satanic Flea Market’s AntiChristmas Fayre (14 December) feel a touch more Satan than his jollier anagram.

 Stocking fillers All the fun of a Christmas fair, but cooler.